182nd Infantry Regiment (United States): Later service

-The 2nd Battalion inactivated on 29 November 1945 at Fort Lewis, Washington.
-The regiment (less 2nd Battalion which inactivated on 2 December 1945 at Fort Lawton staging area, WA) was relieved from the Americal Division and assigned to the 182nd Regimental Combat Team on 8 July 1946.
+The 2nd Battalion was inactivated on 29 November 1945 at Fort Lewis, Washington.
+The regiment (less the 2nd Battalion which inactivated on 2 December 1945 at Fort Lawton staging area, Washington) was relieved from the Americal Division and assigned to the 182nd Regimental Combat Team on 8 July 1946.
 It reorganized and was federally recognized on 5 December 1946 with headquarters at Charlestown.
 Its headquarters relocated to Melrose on 30 September 1955.

 The unit was relieved from the 182nd Regimental Combat Team on 1 May 1959 and reorganized as the 182nd Infantry (Mechanized) under the Combat Arms Regimental System.
+On 1 September 1992, the 182nd Infantry was consolidated with the 101st Infantry Regiment, and the consolidated unit was designated as the 182nd Infantry, with headquarters at Melrose, to consist of the 1st Battalion, an element of the 26th Infantry Division.